White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-06-Hack-The-Box:-Devel.md

 ![]({{ site.baseurl }}/images/HTB-Devel-Screenshots/suggester-opttions.png "an image title")

-We run the sugester and see a list fo exploits that metasploit thinks it can use against the target.
+We run the suggester and see a list fo exploits that metasploit thinks it can use against the target.

 Let's try the first one on the list: **ms10_015**